Best gaming phones for 2025: iPhone, Samsung, and more

 • Massive internal storage

-Its Snapdragon 8 Elite chipset makes the Asus ROG Phone 9 Pro one of the most powerful mobile gaming phones, with an extremely high frame rate that has a mind-boggling 185Hz refresh rate to go with it.
-Titles like Genshin Impact are no problem for this phone: we guarantee a buttery smooth experience whether you’re gaming, scrolling through social media, or checking out our guide to the best Android games for something new to play.
+Its Snapdragon 8 Elite Gen 5 chipset makes the REDMAGIC 11 Pro one of the most powerful mobile gaming phones, boasting an extremely high refresh rate of 144Hz and snappy performance.
+Titles like Genshin Impact are no problem for this phone: we guarantee a buttery smooth experience whether you're gaming, scrolling through social media, or checking out our guide to the best Android games for something new to play.

-Then there’s the RAM and storage potential, with up to 24GB and 1TB, respectively.
-This means you don’t have to worry about running out of space, no matter how many games you store on your phone, and all those titles should load relatively quickly.
-While we can’t fault the performance of the Asus ROG Phone 9 Pro, we do have to point out that its 5,800 mAh battery is a downgrade from the Asus ROG Phone 7 Ultimate’s 6,000 mAh battery.
-Still, it’s a rapid charger for when you need to juice back up, going from 0-100% in under an hour.
+Then there's the RAM and storage potential, with up to 24GB and 1TB, respectively.
+This means you don't have to worry about running out of space, no matter how many games you store on your phone, and all those titles should load relatively quickly.
+It also charges incredibly quickly, from flat to full in under an hour, which is more than you can say about a lot of other flagships.

 The best iPhone for gaming.